xuwang/aws-terraform/README.md

 $ make destroy_all
 ```

-This will destroy ALL resources created by
+This will destroy ALL resources created by this project!

 ## Create Individual Platform Resources